-Aluminum seems to be one of the most confusing as well as most commonly scrapped metals.
-Aluminum can be found in residential items like folding lawn chairs and commercial items like airplanes.
-As one of the softest and strongest metals, its use is widespread and wipe spread.
+Aluminum seems to be one of the most confusing and most commonly scrapped metals.
+It can be found in residential items like folding lawn chairs and commercial items like airplanes.
+As one of the softest and strongest metals, its use is widespread.

 Let’s go into some of the names and grades of aluminum to help learn and explain it more.